Many people are making the move South – South Carolina, that is.

-Many condos have activities which allow its residents to get to know each other, from fishing trips to holiday meals.
+Many condos have activities that allow its residents to get to know each other, from fishing trips to holiday meals.
 Many houses are in developments where you are likely to get to know your neighbors quickly.
-They have shared facilities like pools, tennis courts and clubhouses.
+They have shared facilities like pools, tennis courts, and clubhouses.

 There are plenty of online forums for meeting people of like interests.
 You can go to Meetup.com and check out groups that engage in everything from chess to birding.
 Churches are also plentiful, giving another option to people wanting to meet others in the community.

 14. Barbeque And Southern Cuisine

 The location of South Carolina and its rich history have contributed to delicious cuisine.
 There is an abundance of seafood, of course, including local shrimp, crabs and fish like tuna, bass, and flounder.